UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 a data set into a training set and test set to evaluate our classifier.
 We certainly do not want to choose how to split the data ourselves by hand, as we want to avoid accidentally influencing the result of the evaluation.
-So instead, we let R *randomly* split the data.
+So instead, we let Python *randomly* split the data.
 In future chapters we will use randomness in many other ways, e.g., to help us select a small subset of data from a larger data set, to pick groupings of data, and more.